jwkenney/jwkenney.github.io/_posts/2021-03-01-auditing-configuration-drift.md

 ---
-title: Auditing configuration drift
+title: Using Ansible to audit configuration drift in a brownfield environment
-parent: Ansible
-grand_parent: Home
-tags: Ansible
 date: 2021-03-01
+categories:
+  - Ansible
 ---

-# Auditing configuration drift in a brownfield environment

 This was inspired by a [RedHat post](https://www.redhat.com/sysadmin/configuration-verification-ansible) on the topic, and from users on the /r/ansible/ Reddit asking for advice on how to do this.